-3. Have haumāna (students) break into small groups to discuss and answer the following questions: What do we think is important to protect, defend, and preserve ?
-(Place your community name here) in How can we 'rise up and answer to the call' to protect, defend and preserve this place we call home?'?
-4. After a brief initial group discussion, show the 10-minute excerpt from a video entitled "Life in These Islands," created by Don Mapes.
+3. Have haumāna (students) break into small groups to discuss and answer the following questions:

+V Vhat do we th ink is impor tant to protect, , defend, and preserve in ?
+(Place your community name her e)

+- \ How can we 'rise up and answer to the call'to protect, defend and preserve this place we call home?'? - 4.
+After a brief initial group discussion, show the 10-minute excerpt from a video entitled "Life in These Islands," created by Don Mapes.
 Share that this section is focused on living pono.
 Find video @ Vimeo link: http://vimeo.com/18417715 - 5.
 Continue the discussion and debrief after watching the video. - 6.
 Follow-up to this lesson can be done in many ways, including the following: - Have students make posters that reflect one of their ideas to display on campus or in their classroom. - Follow through with a community service project that reflects one of their ideas.
 (See resources for suggestions) - Play the E Ola Pono song or video daily till memorized.
-Keep fostering discussions on what it is to live pono: Invite sharing of examples/experiences. - Start an Aloha Tree (See separate lesson plan) in your classroom to recognize special moments of living pono.
-7. Remind students that E Ola Pono is a lifestyle and something we strive for each day.
+Keep fostering discussions on what it is to live pono: Invite sharing of examples/experiences. - Start an Aloha Tree (See separate lesson plan) in your classroom to recognize special moments of living pono. - 7.
+Remind students that E Ola Pono is a lifestyle and something we strive for each day.
 Encourage dialogue about what individuals can do, themselves, to live pono, and how they can care for themselves, others, and the place they call home.
-Reflection Questions - What's something you want to remember from this song/video? - What do you want to do to protect, preserve & defend what you feel is important to mālama (care for)?
-Resources: See the attached list of organizations for community service opportunities.
-Inviting 'ohana will help build pilina (connection/relationship) with their keiki, other 'ohana, their community, and the 'āina.